Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Discussion and Conclusion

-Adapting this kernel regression perspective, if we view ${V_l}$ as a ``noisy'' version of some regression function over ${\Omega_l}$, with the ``clean'' regression function providing the best TF representation in some sense, then the kernel regression helps recover this representation.
+The approximation \eqref{sst discretization} is related to the kernel regression perspective (See for instance Chapter 6 of \cite{Fan_Yao:2005}) of time series analysis.
+Suppose we {\em were} able to model $\{({\Omega_l,\,V_l})\}_{l=1}^n$ as a dataset sampled from a random vector $[X \,\,\, Y]^\top\in \CC^2$ so that $Y$ and $X$ were related by $Y=F(X)+\mathfrak{N}$, where $\mathfrak{N}$ is random noise satisfying $\mathbb{E}[\mathfrak{N}|X=\xi]=0$, and the response ${V_l}$ and predictor ${\Omega_l}$ are related by the ``regression function'' $F$.
+If we further imagine ${f_{\Omega}(\xi)}$ to model the ``density of ${\Omega_l}$ at $\xi$'', then the kernel regression $S_{\xi,n}/{f_{\Omega}(\xi)}$ estimates that regression function at a fixed $\xi>0$; that is, it gives the conditional expectation of $Y$ given $X=\xi$ so that $F(\xi)=\mathbb{E}[Y|X=\xi]$.
+In our case, this model is not correct, but still we have $S_{\xi,n}/{f_{\Omega}(\xi)}\to\mathbb{E}[Y|X=\xi]$ as $n\to \infty$.
+Adapting this kernel regression perspective, intuitively if we view ${V_l}$ as a ``noisy'' version of some regression function over ${\Omega_l}$, with the ``clean'' regression function providing the ``best'' TF representation, then the kernel regression helps recover this representation.
 When the signal is only noise, we expect $F$ to be zero and $S_{\xi,n}$ to converge to $0$.
-As we will see below, this is true and fits our intuition.
-However, while this intuition helps us better understand how the SST works, the structure of the regression function is not easy to directly identify in the non-null case.
+However, while this intuition helps us better understand how SST works, the structure of the regression function is not easy to directly identify in the non-null case.